Umair-Farooque/Hand-Movement-Prediction-Simulation-Using-Signals-Data-EMG-Signals-/README.md

 This project is about training a model which predicts hand movements on basis of EMG signals.

 # Dataset
-We have used dataset of Nina Pro for movements prediction.
+We have used dataset of Nina Pro DB1 and DB5 for movements prediction.
 You can find all the information about the dataset from this website
 <https://ninapro.hevs.ch/> <br>
 Dataset includes 52 output labels i.e there are total 52 hand movemnts.
 But in this project we are only predicting 24.
 These are the labels along with their corresponding Movement.<br>